robustini/MSFSAPBridge/README.md

 For this workflow, keep **Position mode = MP SITL (Auto-Origin)**.

-#### Advanced users – WSL2 / standalone SITL
+#### Advanced users – WSL / standalone SITL

-You can also run ArduPilot SITL from WSL2 or a native environment using `sim_vehicle.py` and JSON output.
+You can also run ArduPilot SITL from WSL or a native environment using `sim_vehicle.py` and JSON output.

 Example:
 ```bash